Tarata, Bolivia: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and C. Be careful to choose the right type.
-Most adapters currently sold are simply plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types A and C. Be sure to pick the necessary type.
+Many adapters available online are just plug changers and require your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most places.

 What we like is this one